lbrdt/rimgo/README.md

 ## Install
-Librarian can run on any platform Go compiles on.
+rimgo can run on any platform Go compiles on.

 ### Docker
 Install Docker and docker-compose, then clone this repository.